kaylumah/hosting/_site/_posts/2023-04-14-csharp-client-for-openapi-revistted.md

 - The CodeGenerator is not specified, and it defaults to `NSwagCSharp`.
 I expected the tool to use the same templates as Visual Studio, but this is not the case.
 The missing package is still used, but as a transitive dependency of `NSwag.ApiDescription.Client`, with the installed version it is just a preview build.

+Do note that it is not required to use the dotnet tool for this; you can manually add the same lines as provided above.
+The tool is just there for convenience.

 ### Customizing...